 Below are detailed maps of the Southeast Florida Reef Tract.
-FOFR focuses on the Southeast FL Coral Reef Initiative (SEFCRI) Zone -- approximately 105 miles of reefs located just offshore between Miami-Dade County (top of Biscayne National Park) north to Martin County (Port St. Lucie), including the coasts of Broward and Palm Counties.
+FOFR focuses on the Southeast FL Coral Reef Initiative (SEFCRI) Zone -- approximately 105 miles of reefs located just offshore between Miami-Dade County (top of Biscayne National Park) north to Martin County (Port St. Lucie).
 As of Mid-2018, this area is also legally known as the SE Florida Coral Reef Ecosystem Conservation Area.
-The entire reef tract extends more than 350 miles south through the FL Keys to the Dry Tortugas, making it one of the major barrier reef systems in the world.
+The entire FL reef tract extends more than 350 miles south through the bottom of the FL Keys, making it the third largest barrier reef systems in the world!

-For comprehensive reef mapping imagery, please visit the Our Floirda Reefs Marine Planner: http://ofr.marineplanner.io
+For comprehensive GIS reef mapping imagery, please visit the Our Floirda Reefs Marine Planner: http://ofr.marineplanner.io

 Base maps above courtesy of the FDEP Coral Reef Conservation Program